 The same goes for every other segment or process that can affect your customers’ experiences with your brand.

-It’s fair to say that getting overwhelmed by mapping a customer journey is easy.
+It’s fair to say that getting overwhelmed by user journey mapping is easy.
 This is a complex issue and it takes time and research to build.

 However, one should never ignore the importance of this.
 With this map, you will have a chance to learn a lot about all your customer-related processes and as an online business owner, this will let you improve and streamline the whole customer experience.

 Additionally, you also need to know that customer journey maps aren’t a one-time thing.
 Instead, these maps need to be updated regularly.
 Testing is the basis of any successful and adaptable customer journey.

 Hopefully, this mini-guide will help you map out the customer journey and teach you about your customers so that you know exactly what to do and how to improve your whole business.

 |Dave Schneider is the founder of LessChurn, churn reduction app.
 In 2012 he quit his job to travel the world, and has visited over 65 countries.
 In his spare time, he writes about SaaS and business at DaveSchneider.me|